 - Avoid chasing after your cat because this can cause him to become fearful, an experience that can negatively color future interactions with you.

 Approaching an unfamiliar cat is always a potentially risky proposition since he is not familiar to you.
 Although this cat might act friendly, a sudden noise or movement could trigger an aggressive response towards you.
-When visiting someone’s home, it’s always good to inquire about their cat’s behavior towards strangers.
-If this cat is friendly towards strangers, put your fingers out for this cat to smell and approach you before attempting to pet him.
+When visiting someone’s home, it’s always good to ask about their cat’s behavior towards strangers.
+If this cat is friendly towards strangers, put your fingers out for him to smell and approach you before attempting to pet him.
 Do not approach an outdoor cat if you are not familiar with him.
 This will protect you from potential bites, scratches, and infectious diseases such as rabies and cat scratch disease.

 If this unknown cat is allowed outdoors, there’s the added risk of transmission of infectious diseases to consider before having physical contact.
 Rabies is a deadly viral disease that can be transmitted through a bite.
 Upper respiratory viruses and feline distemper (feline panleukopenia virus) are not contagious to people, but can be carried on hands and clothes to potentially vulnerable cats at home.
 Fleas and flea eggs can also hitch a ride on someone’s clothes or shoes.

 Picking Up Cats